 This is one of the major commercial hubs of Cape Town.
 Not only is there a vast range of stores and eateries at which visitors can indulge themselves, there are bus and cycling tours, catamaran cruises and helicopter flights that can all be taken from the various points around the centre.

-For those who want a spectacular view but don’t want to travel too far, you can always climb aboard the Cape Wheel in order to glimpse Table Bay and the City Bowl in all their splendour.
+For those who want a spectacular view but don’t want to travel too far, you can always climb aboard the Cape Wheel in order to glimpse Table Bay and the City Bowl in all their splendor.
 If you prefer living creatures to views, then the Two Oceans Aquarium is open from 9:30 am to 6 pm daily.

-There are also plenty of adventures for kids such as the Jolly Roger Pirate Bost cruises that take place thrice a day, penguin encounters at the Aquarium, and the Hamley’s Train that winds its way around the centre’s outdoor areas.
+There are also plenty of adventures for kids such as the Jolly Roger Pirate Bost cruises that take place thrice a day, penguin encounters at the Aquarium, and the Hamley’s Train that winds its way around the center’s outdoor areas.

 Lastly, those with a love of history can partake in tours of the Chavonnes Battery Museum and the Cape Town Diamond Museum.
 There are also Historical Walking Tours from Chavonnes Battery Museum to various points of interest.